laravel-liberu/documentation/docs/backend/menus.md

 ## Usage

-Please note that because we want to keep the compiled size down, throughout the enso ecosystem, icons are imported selectively.
+Please note that because we want to keep the compiled size down, throughout the liberu ecosystem, icons are imported selectively.

 What this means for the menu editor, is that when adding/changing a menu, you should also make sure you